buchmiet/FastFsm/fluentapi.md

 ## Overview

 The Fluent API is a complete, production-ready alternative to attribute-based state machine definitions in FastFSM.
-It provides a more intuitive and readable way to define state machines while generating identical runtime code.
+It provides a more intuitive and readable way to define both simple (FSM) and hierarchical (HSM) state machines while generating identical runtime code.
+Full HSM support includes parent-child relationships, history modes (shallow/deep), initial substates, and priority-based transition resolution.

 ## Core Design Principles